norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ## How To Guide:

 {{< box warning >}}
-**Do n't skim this guide!** If you are like me, you normally skim over these things, copy the code examples, and refer back when you hit errors. **Don't do that.**
+**Do not skim this guide!** If you are like me, you normally skim over these things, copy the code examples, and refer back when you hit errors. **Don't do that.** The ClickOps process here is like a ritual dance, missing one tiny step will anger the AWS gods and _you will have to start over from the beginning._ Suck it up and read the whole thing, and follow exactly step by step, or pain will follow.
 {{< /box >}}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3MTI1MTEwMl19
+eyJoaXN0b3J5IjpbLTE2MzUxNjQ1MjddfQ==
 -->